EducationalWave

 Moreover, the enhanced policy efficiency of majority governments can lead to better accountability.
 With a stronger ability to enact their policy agenda, majority governments can be held more directly responsible for the outcomes of their decisions, as they have had the authority to implement their proposed policies without significant hindrances.
 This accountability can foster transparency and public trust in the governing party's ability to deliver on its promises.

-Related Pros and Cons of Speed Limits
+Related Pros and Cons of Animal Testing

 Potential for Authoritarianism